ansys/pystk/doc/source/getting-started/install/windows/local.rst

 Install PySTK locally in Windows
 ################################

-PySTK can be installed in Windows by following these steps:
+This guideline covers the local installation of PySTK in Windows platforms.

 Download Windows artifacts
 ==========================